 And now, for my assessment of baked frittata vs. stovetop frittata.

 - Ease – The baked frittata isn’t intimidating, like the stovetop version can be.
 No worries about flipping at the wrong time and splattering batter all over your sink.

-- Cleanup – The oven frittata uses two fewer pans than the stovetop version (the stovetop one requires extra pans for inverting the frittata — unless you own a frittata pan,* which I’m adding to my wish list!)
+- Cleanup – The oven frittata uses two fewer pans than the stovetop version (the stovetop one requires extra pans for inverting the frittata — unless you own a frittata pan (affiliate link), which I’m adding to my wish list!)